top of page

 Challenge Fifteen: Being able to cope with drawdowns

-Bengen’s logic assumes investors continue withdrawing money even as their portfolio balance drops in challenging markets.
+Bengen’s logic assumes investors continue to withdraw money even as their portfolio balances drop in challenging markets.
 A nervous retiree is unlikely to allow this to happen.
 But what happens if your pot is depleted in the early years of retirement, yet things would have worked out fine in hindsight?
 For example, our 1920 retiree would see their portfolio balance reduce by almost 25% two years into retirement.
 Would they be confident to continue their retirement spending, even though history shows they would not have run out?

 Positives

-So far, we have only examined the potential challenges a retiree may encounter when using Bengen's logic.
+So far, we have examined only the potential challenges a retiree may encounter when applying Bengen's logic.
 However, this approach has many positives.

 It's easy to implement